 Survey participants also identified the critical types of information on the chambers' websites that they felt would be useful (Figure 3).
-Based on the results, reports on planned training courses were most enjoyable.
-This was followed by undertakings concerning legal analyses and announcements of social events (concerts, sports events).
+Based on the results, reports on planned

 Respondents also identified social media as a source of knowledge about undertakings initiated by medical chambers.
 Observations were also made in the virtual environment to determine the profiles maintained on selected social media channels by the surveyed medical self-government entities.
 It was found that Facebook is an example of a channel that chambers of medicine are keen to use as part of their communication activities.
 However, 4 chambers (DMC in Białystok, Military Medical Chamber, DMC in Koszalin, DMC in Częstochowa) are not active on analysed social channel and on Instagram (Table 2).
 It was also noted that Instagram is not considered a primary social channel in the medical chambers community.
 The vast majority of them do not have a presence on this channel.
-9 chambers are also active on Facebook.
+9 chambers maintain a profile on Instagram.
+Importantly, these chambers are also active on Facebook.